 马蹄 "ma ti" - horse's hoof , its not a leaf but a wooden stem of the leaf in shape reminding horse's hoof.
 This type of stem (wooden) can be found in the tea from arbor trees.

-Since our store is located in Kunming where weather is generally dry, the most of our teas are dry storage.
+Since our store is located in Kunming where weather is generally dry, the most of our teas are dry storage ( Kunming storage ) .
 In China we distinguish in to the 2 categories : Dry ( KM ) and Wet ( GZ ,HK ) storage.
 Some of the teas are stored in places like Menghai , Simao ( Puer ) or Lincang where weather conditions are not dry like Kunming but also not as humid as in Guangzhou (GZ) , Shenzhen (SZ) or Hongkong (HK).This kind of tea has usually well balanced dry & wet characteristics so we created another category called semi-dry storage.
-Please note: if we have wet storage or semi-dry storage tea in our shop, we specially write that in description.
-Other than that , the tea is Kunming dry storage .
+Please note: if we feel that previous storage location has significant influence on taste of the tea , we will mention that in Details.
+For example " Menghai - Kunming " .

 Most of our teas come from trusted suppliers and some of them even directly from tea factories or official distributors.
 However we like to search for some unique pieces as well and as the Chinese pu-erh tea market is a bit “wild“ there are cases when we come across with a good tea but “wrong“ wrapper.
 Means : there could be a very nice Bulang Shan wrapped into the Laobanzhan label , or the dates ( specially with shu pu-erh ) would be marked as older than the tea actually is.